general-meerkats/meerkat_momentum/README.md

     }
     ```

+    In use:

+    `LS.getData('momentum-storage');`

 3.  `deleteData()`
-    Deletes only the specified 'key' (and its associated value) from localStorage.
-Takes one parameter: `loc`, the string 'key' location.
+    Deletes the specified 'key' and its associated value from localStorage.
+Takes one parameter: `loc`, the string location 'key'.

+    The function:

     ```
     function deleteData(loc) {